ian-tabs/ian-tabs.github.io/README.md

 [Homepage](https://ian-tabs.github.io/ "Homepage") for my GitHub Pages

-I decided to build this part without any web development frameworks or libraries to test my knowledge of the basics and the fundamentals of Front-end Web Development.
+I decided to build this part with just light weight libraries to test my fundamentals in Front-end Web Development.

 Here you will find all of my public repositories, contributions, and how to reach me.